BurdetteLamar/markdown_helper/README.md

 #### Verbatim

 Verbatim text is included unadorned.
 Most often, verbatim text is markdown to be rendered as part of the markdown page.

+The verbatim text is itself scanned for nested includes.

 ### Usage